Pest Problems After Storms – Mosquitoes

 - Clear silt and storm debris from drainage ditches and storm drains so that water flows out and does not stagnate.

 - Fill in holes left by uprooted trees, vehicles or heavy equipment.

-- In drier areas of the yard, spraying the shrubs where mosquitoes rest will reduce the mosquito population somewhat, but it is not likely to have a significant overall impact, particularly if your neighbors do not take any corrective action.
-Some mosquitoes species travel a 100 yards or less while other can fly one-quarter mile or more in search of blood meals.
+- In drier areas of the yard, spraying the shrubs where mosquitoes rest will reduce the mosquito population somewhat, but it is not likely to have a significant effect, particularly if your neighbors do not take any steps to reduce breeding sites as well.
+Some mosquitoes species travel 100 yards or less while others can fly one-quarter mile or more in search of blood meals.
 Be very careful when spraying yards.
 Make sure that the pesticide does not drift into neighboring properties.
 Check before you spray and watch out for children or pets.
-Most products require that you avoid spraying when bees and other pollinators are visiting flowering plants.
-If your community has severe mosquito populations, contact your local Health Department to find out if any area-wide spraying has been planned.
+Do not spray vegetables and other edible plants unless the pesticide you use is labeled for that type of use.
+Also, most products require that you avoid spraying when bees and other pollinators are visiting flowering plants.
+If your community has severe mosquito populations, contact your local Health Department to find out if any area-wide spraying is being planned.

 - Personal protection is absolutely critical.
+If you lose electricity and need to keep your windows open, make sure the window screens are seated properly.
 Staying indoors is one way to avoid mosquitoes, although this is usually not possible or practical if you are active in cleanup and repair efforts.
-Wearing longsleeved shirts and long pants can also help (although it may be uncomfortable).
+Wearing long-sleeved shirts and long pants can also help (although it may be uncomfortable).
 Chemical repellents, such as products containing Deet, are still the best option for personal protection outdoors.
 Repellents should only be applied to bare skin (never under clothing).
 You can also buy chemically-treated clothing but those items should be washed separately from your regular laundry.
 Children and pregnant women should use small amounts (and the lowest concentrations) of these repellents.